 These are activities that require more strength and power.
 Weight training, High-Intensity Interval Training and sport are all excellent examples.
 Our preferred choice for clients is weight training.

 Weight training is the best way to hold on to your muscle, and it will give you a good metabolic afterburn for a good 24 hours afterwards, helping you shed some more calories.
 Lifting weights is a great way to ensure your body composition is as optimal as possible.
 You’ll be a lot more pleased with your results if you include weight training in your weight loss programme.
 You’ll also be less likely to hit a plateau.
+All our programmes include lifting weights at our private personal training studio in Northampton.
+We don’t coach cardio, only lifting.
+Clients do their own cardio away from the studio.

 Your weekly schedule